-WE WILL ROCK YOU National Tour to Play Murat Theatre, 5/20-25
+WE WILL ROCK YOU National Tour Plays the Murat Theatre, Now thru 5/25

 This hilarious, multi-award-winning and record-breaking phenomenon is created by celebrated British comedian and writer Ben Elton (TV's "Mr. Bean" and "The Young Ones"), and boasts a fantastic score of Queen's biggest songs including "Another One Bites The Dust", "Crazy Little Thing Called Love", "We Are The Champions," "Bohemian Rhapsody" and, of course, "We Will Rock You."